nbednar2929/BasicCADEng3/README.md

 ### Image
   ![Top, Ring, Key](https://user-images.githubusercontent.com/91289646/197615193-6620f8d8-d8a5-44a5-befc-b7a19aed0902.png)
 ### Reflection
     This was a super simple piece to make.
 Just some easy sketches and extrudes.
+    Along with the step by step instructions this was an everyday CAD model.
 ---

 ## FlyCopter_4.2_(Key&Prop)